jhlothamer/save_and_load_demo/README.md

 # Save and Load Demo
 This is a demo project for saving and loading game state data in the Godot Engine.
+It goes with the following video:  [Saving & Loading Games in Godot (with demo)](https://youtu.be/_gBpk5nKyXU)

 This demo goes beyond the ordinary capture of node property values and handles several game state management aspects most demos or tutorials ignore.
 These are: